Anglo American says water issue solved in Peru

 "We are maintaining our start date," he said.
 "We hope to have good news soon."

-Anglo American operates the Collahuasi mine in neighboring Chile, the world's top copper producer, with Xstrata.
+Anglo American operates the Collahuasi mine in neighbouring Chile, the world's top copper producer, with Xstrata.
 It is also trying to settle a multimillion dollar dispute with Chile's state-run Codelco.

 (Reporting by Patricia Velez; editing by M.D.
 Golan and Jim Marshall)